calcmogul/controls-engineering-in-frc/README.md

     contributions.
 Each frequency is an orthogonal basis.
 Laplace is a generalization of this, but has a nonorthogonal basis.
 * Add code examples of each type of model augmentation
-* Introduce glossary terms more explicitly since the links aren't visible.
+* Introduce glossary terms more explicitly since the links aren't visible
+* Add curly braces to theorems to clarify matrix dimensions

 ### Finish incomplete topics